 We’ve been discussing the actual sales process in our Building a Sellable Business series.
 Once you’ve assembled your team and hired a sales facilitator, you all work together towards the end.
 You estimate your business’s actual value.
-Then, you identify your ideal type of buyer.
-As you prepare your pitch book and practice your sales presentation, it’s time to choose the best way to sell your business… can you make the most money by selling your company through a public auction or a private sale?
+It’s now time to choose the best way to sell your business… can you make the most money by selling your company through a public auction or a private sale?

 “(Some auction companies) use the high intensity of controlled chaos to drive up bid values.” – Justin GoodbreadClick to tweet